auth0/auth0-PHP/README.md

 ### Decoding an Id Token

-In instances where you need to manually decode an Id Token, such as a custom API service you've built, you can use the `Auth0::decode()` method:
+In instances where you need to manually decode an Id Token, you can use the `Auth0::decode()` method:

 ```PHP
 <?php